Nikoh77/Shinogramma/README.md

 You only need to enable event notifications via webhook in your account settings on the Shinobi interface; the URL will be:
 `http://SHINOGRAMMA-IP:5001/notifier/?message={{INNER_EVENT_INFO}}`\
 Please replace the IP address with the actual one; the port can be changed through the appropriate parameter in the configuration file (more information can be found on this page).\
-Shinogramma will be listening on that endpoint for POST and GET requests; to receive images with GET notifications, you also need to enable the JPG API in the settings of each monitor (so I recommend choosing POST).\
+Shinogramma will be listening on that endpoint for POST and GET requests (I recommend choosing POST); to receive images of events, you also need to enable the JPG API in the settings of each monitor.\
 This notification system seems to perform much better than the one integrated in Shinobi, but the choice is yours.
 ## Commands:
 Shinogramma is always under development, although it already works very well and has many functions, so commands and things he can do can increase, also maybe with your help; a good place to start is the /help command\